 These modes are used to segment the images and create the TAG data.
 Each segmentation technique has its advantages and its inconvenients.
 When one of these modes is active the 3D tools will not be available.
 Any window associated with a TAG Mode will be in 2D mode (either Mode ONE or Mode ALL).
-The available modes are:

 •Edit